- Academic Calendar Advisory

 - 1 graduate student (President of the A&S Graduate Student Association); 0 undergrads

 The duties for the Committee on Honors and Interdisciplinary Studies are: "to make policy for a variety of honors and interdisciplinary programs including concentration honors, Monroe Scholars, and interdisciplinary degree programs; to serve as advisors for Monroe Scholar Summer Projects; and to make policy and referee proposals for various faculty development programs, including the May Seminar/University Fellowships program".

 - Additional links: The Charles Center

-The Study Abroad Committee is responsible for overseeing the academic policies of the College’s undergraduate study abroad programs insofar as these policies concern faculty and students in Arts & Sciences.
+The Study Abroad Committee is responsible for overseeing the academic policies of the university’s undergraduate study abroad programs insofar as these policies concern faculty and students in Arts & Sciences.
 The committee’s oversight responsibilities include curricula and course content of study abroad programs, study abroad enrollments, transfer credits from study abroad programs, and academic issues related to the Resident Directors.

 - 1 graduate student; 1 undergrad

 - Additional links: The Reves Center for International Studies

 The Cohen Career Center Committee is designed to bring awareness of career development across the curriculum.
 Its function is to: 1) Increase knowledge and awareness of Cohen Career Center programs and services.
 2) Raise awareness of policies and procedures 3) Share student’s concerns and serve as solution providers.